GMAT Data Sufficiency Guide: Questions, Traps, & Strategies

 The hardest ones often combine concepts, like a positive integer in a geometry value question.

-• Try a “1-minute test” for each problem: can you determine if the statement alone is sufficient in under a minute?
+• Try a 1-minute rule: can you decide if a statement alone is sufficient in under 60 seconds?

 Struggling to improve despite practice?
 Work with me to pinpoint exactly where your logic is breaking down – and how to fix it.